NappingPiglet/dicecloud-v2-guide/documentation-for-properties/action.md

 This controls when the property is restored to its max value.
 The options are short rest and long rest.
 If you choose short rest, it will also regain its max value on a long rest.
 Rests can be triggered from the stats page.

+## Accessible Values

+Note that all values listed here can only be accessed using the `#action.<valueName>` syntax from a child of the property.

+### .name

+The name of the action.

+### .description

+Returns the description of the action.

+### .summary

+Returns the summary of the action.

+### .actionType

+Returns what the action has is the action type field.

+### .target

+Returns what has been selected in the target field under advanced, in camelCase.

+### .tags

+Returns an array containing all tags on the property, but because V2 cannot handle non-constant arrays yet, this causes an error to be thrown.

+### .uses

+Returns the number of uses the action has at max.

+### .usesUsed

+Returns the number of times this action has been used since the uses were last reset.

+### .reset

+Returns the type of rest need for the action's uses to reset, in camelCase.

+### .usesResult

+Returns the number of times you can use the action before one resource, ammo or uses remaining is insufficient.

+### .insufficientResources

+Returns true if the action cannot be taken because the resources consumed aren't satisified.
+If no resources are consumed, returns `#action.insufficientResources`.